MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab3/edX-DEV212x-Lab3.md

 ###Pre-requisites:###

--   Make sure you have completed [LAB 1](../Lab1/EdX212x-Lab1.md) to set up your VSTS account and Visual Studio Community.
+-   Make sure you have completed [LAB 1](../Lab1/EdX212x-Lab1.md) to set up your VSTS account.

 ### Tasks Overview: ###